jeffh/YACS/README.md

 # YACS
 Sane Course Scheduling.

 YACS is a web-based course schedule with an emphasis on usability.
 It is also flexible enough to work with other school course data.

-by Jeff Hui.
 Send questions and comments to [@jeffhui][] or huij@rpi.edu.

 If you're an RPI student and just want to use it.
-Go to [me][yacsme]
+Go to [yacs.me][yacsme]

 [@jeffhui]: http://twitter.com/jeffhui "Twitter: @jeffhui"
 [yacsme]: http://yacs.me/ "YACS - The usable online course scheduler"

 ## Setup
 YACS is actively developed on [Python][] 2.7.
 So go get that installed first.
-As good python practice, you should put this project inside a virtualenv, but that's not covered here.
+It's good python practice to put this project inside a [virtualenv][], but that's beyond the scope of this README.

 You can download an archive from the top-right of the github page or clone the repo: